quantinium03/Guide-to-install-Arch-Linux/Softwares/basic-packages.md

 If you looking for more multimedia utilities. go to the [wiki](https://wiki.archlinux.org/title/List_of_applications/Multimedia)

 ## 4. PDF
 I use Master PDF editor.
-There are many other if you wanna [explore](https://wiki.archlinux.org/title/PDF,_PS_and_DjVu)
+There are many others if you wanna [explore](https://wiki.archlinux.org/title/PDF,_PS_and_DjVu)
 ~~~
 $ yay -S masterpdfeditor
 ~~~